 Why chocolate didn't stick to toffee:

-I did what any person who is tired of tossing food into the trash would do.
+By this point, I was a little over all of my failures!
+I did what any person tired of tossing food into the trash would do.
 I microwaved the chocolate back on!
-(I didn't have the heart to toss another batch of pistachio toffee in the trash!)
+(I didn’t have the heart to toss another batch of pistachio toffee in the trash!)

 Here is a video I put together to show you my whole process for making this homemade toffee recipe.
-I didn't include the video of the buttery disaster of the first batch, but you can see that by the pictures above!
+I didn’t include the video of the buttery disaster of the first batch, but you can see that in the pictures above!

 Tools: